turboapps/docs/reference/command_line/config.md

       --enable-redirector          Enable browser redirection
       --format=VALUE               Use the specified format for output.
-Supported values: json --hub=VALUE                  The remote hub to log into --reset                      Reset configuration to default values
+Supported values: json --hub=VALUE                  The remote hub to log into --image-path=VALUE           Overrides image storage to the specified path.
+Supported values: full path, or "allusers" to use the system wide shared folder
+      --reset                      Reset configuration to default values
       --startup-file-default=VALUE Overrides the default startup file if the main image does not have one --storage-path=VALUE         Path to local container and image storage